Deanna Rose Children’s Farmstead transports visitors back to the days of frontier farm living and westward expansion.

 The parlor’s 1900s-era back bar was originally located in Spring Hill, Kan.
 Alex and Emily’s has ice cream, snacks, and meals.
 Stop in for a bite among frontier furnishings and artifacts.

-Stop by the concession window when you visit the dairy barn to enjoy soda, chips, ice cream, and much more.
+Stop by the concession window when you visit the dairy barn to enjoy coffee, soda, chips, ice cream, and much more.

 Grab a full meal when you visit the east side of the Farmstead and our Farmhouse building.
 There’s a patio nestled in the gardens with shaded seating to enjoy your lunch.